Dance Academy: Casting and filming

-Series one
+Series 1 (2010)

 Casting for series one began in early 2009 in Brisbane, Melbourne and Sydney.
 All cast members had to be skilled in drama and dancing and had to cope with Australia's best choreographers.
 Filming began on 13 July 2009 and wrapped up in early November.
 The series premiere was originally planned for a mid-2010 premiere on ABC3, however, like Dead Gorgeous, the premiere was pushed to ABC1 on 31 May 2010 and ABC3 on 6 June 2010.
 The first series premiered on Germany's ZDF on 26 September 2010.

-Series two
+Series 2 (2012)

 Production of series two was officially green-lit by ABC and ZDF on 2 July 2010.
 Casting calls were issued on 14 September 2010, and principal photography in Sydney took place between 31 January and 4 August 2011.
 Series two premiered on ABC3 on 12 March 2012 and ran for 26 episodes, airing each week from Monday through Thursday, ending on 24 April.

-Series three
+Series 3 (2013)

 Screen Australia approved investment funding for a third series of 13 episodes on 5 December 2011.
-Filming began 27 August 2012, ended filming 27 November 2012.
+Filming began 27 August 2012, and ended on 27 November 2012.
 On 5 June 2013, Alicia Banit and Thomas Lacey appeared on ABC3's Studio 3 to announce the series 3 premiere on 8 July 2013.

 Release

 Online streaming

-The show is available on streaming sites, including Hulu.com and Netflix.com.
-Entire episodes of all three seasons are also available, for free, on the show's official YouTube channel, however it is not available in Australia.
+The show is available on streaming sites, including Hulu.com and Amazon.com.
+Entire episodes of all three series are also available, for free, on the show's official YouTube channel outside of Australia.